Blog

 4. Is the excluded individual hiding behind the corporate veil of a company (billing from the company name with fraudulent intent)?

-5. Does the excluded individual hold a title such as CEO, CFO, Chairman, Manager, or is involved in strategic business decisions?
+5. Does the excluded individual hold a title such as CEO, CFO, Chairman, Manager, or is someone involved in strategic business decisions?

 If you could identify the answer is “Yes” for the excluded individual for the questions above, serious consideration should be taken involving the level of risk you are willing to accept for this vendor relationship.
 If you have any questions regarding exclusions, vendor ownership, or identifying contractor information, please feel free to reach out to us with any questions!